MicrosoftDocs/executable-docs/README.md

     >**Note:** Some code blocks may take a while to execute, especially if they are creating resources in Azure.
 You can finish other tasks while waiting for the code block to complete in the active Cloudshell window.

 15. Submit and review the Exec Doc in the upstream repo once the doc passes all Innovation Engine tests
     - Create a PR in GitHub once the Exec Doc is ready to be uploaded, pointing to the upstream repo from your fork.
 [Guidance on creating a PR in GitHub from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
-You can use the example PR template below:
+    - You can use the example PR template below to reach out to the original author of the doc for review (in the PR description, email, or Teams message, etc.).

         **Example:**